 What You Need to Know About President Biden’s Student Loan Forgiveness Plan

-In August of 2022, Biden announced his administration’s official plan to cancel up to $20,000 from the debt students owed towards their student loans.
+In August 2022, Biden announced a plan to cancel up to $20,000 in federal student loan debt for eligible borrowers.

 “An entire generation is now saddled with unsustainable debt in exchange for an attempt at least at a college degree,” Biden said.
 “The burden is so heavy that even if you graduate, you may not have access to the middle-class life that the college degree once provided.”